Article March 30, 2026

 How does the Metronome Staircase work?

-1. Start at 50% Speed: If your target track is 140 BPM, set your metronome at 70 BPM.
+If your target track is 140 BPM, set your metronome at 70 BPM.
+Rap your verse at half-time first.

 How does the Gibberish Flow test help?